SAP-samples/cloud-espm-cloud-native/README.md

 * Open POSTMAN and send a GET request to fetch all products in product service by using the given endpoint `http://localhost:9992/product.svc/api/v1/products/`.
 It should return all the products if the database is up and running.
 * Go to the folder where PostgreSQL is installed and navigate to the bin folder and stop the database by running this command `pg_ctl.exe -D "C:\Program Files\PostgreSQL\10\data" stop` in your terminal/command line.
 * Switch to POSTMAN and send a GET request again by using the endpoint `http://localhost:9992/product.svc/api/v1/products/`.
 Open command line and check the application logs.
 Since the database is down you may find connection errors in the stack trace.
-* To veirfy whether spring-retry is working or not, search for the log `Retrying to connect to the database...` as shown in the below screenshot.
-There should be 2 occurances of the given log as the retry pattern in configured to make a max of 2 attempts to connect to the database when the database is down.
+* To verify whether spring-retry is working or not, search for the log `Retrying to connect to the database...` as shown in the below screenshot.
+There should be 2 occurrences of the given log as the retry pattern in configured to make a max of 2 attempts to connect to the database when the database is down.
 ![Alt text](./documentation/images/ProductService_RetryLog.jpg)
 * Now re-start the database by running the command: `pg_ctl.exe -D "C:\Program Files\PostgreSQL\10\data" start`.
 * Switch to POSTMAN and send a GET request again by using the endpoint `http://localhost:9992/product.svc/api/v1/products/`.
 You should find proper data.

 ### Timeout
  This pattern is implemented in Sales Service along with Circuit Breaker pattern.
 It's used to ensure that any request from Sales Service to Tax service does not wait indefinitely but times out after a preconfigured time for 1.2 seconds and a fall back is used for Tax calculation.
-To see these patterns in action, follow these steps
+To see these patterns in action, follow these steps:
 * Run Tax Service locally as [Spring Boot Application as mentioned](./tax-service#running-locally-as-spring-boot-application)
 * Check if the Tax service URL is configured in application.properties (/sale-service/src/main/resources folder) file as `tax.service=http://localhost:9994/tax.svc/api/v1/calculate/tax?amount=`
 * Run the Sale Service